AmmarYasser97/CareHub/README.md

-# SE2018G10
+# CareHub

-## - Brief
 CareHub Health Care System is a system that enables patients to accomplish three tasks easily:
-1) Find the right health provider to get treatment.
+1. Find the right health provider to get treatment.
-2)Retrieve medical records, such as test results and other health information.
+2. Retrieve medical records, such as test results and other health information.
-3)Book appointments and scans easily with a button click.
+3. Book appointments and scans easily with a button click.

 Imagine the amount of effort that’ll be saved, all the hassle of looking for the right doctor, and having to book appointments on ground, all this will be available from